System: Engineering and physics

 In engineering and physics, a physical system is the portion of the universe that is being studied (of which a thermodynamic system is one major example).
 Engineering also has the concept of a system referring to all of the parts and interactions between parts of a complex project.
 Systems engineering is the branch of engineering that studies how this type of system should be planned, designed, implemented, built, and maintained.
-Expected result is the behavior predicted by the specification, or another source, of the component or system under specified conditions.

 Sociology, cognitive science and management research

-Social and cognitive sciences recognize systems in human person models and in human societies.
-They include human brain functions and mental processes as well as normative ethics systems and social/cultural behavioral patterns.
+Social and cognitive sciences recognize systems in models of individual humans and in human societies.
+They include human brain functions and mental processes as well as normative ethics systems and social and cultural behavioral patterns.

-In management science, operations research and organizational development (OD), human organizations are viewed as systems (conceptual systems) of interacting components such as subsystems or system aggregates, which are carriers of numerous complex business processes (organizational behaviors) and organizational structures.
+In management science, operations research and organizational development, human organizations are viewed as management systems of interacting components such as subsystems or system aggregates, which are carriers of numerous complex business processes (organizational behaviors) and organizational structures.
 Organizational development theorist Peter Senge developed the notion of organizations as systems in his book The Fifth Discipline.

 Organizational theorists such as Margaret Wheatley have also described the workings of organizational systems in new metaphoric contexts, such as quantum physics, chaos theory, and the self-organization of systems.

 Pure logic

 There is also such a thing as a logical system.
-The most obvious example is the calculus developed simultaneously by Leibniz and Isaac Newton.
+An obvious example is the calculus developed simultaneously by Leibniz and Isaac Newton.
 Another example is George Boole's Boolean operators.
-Other examples have related specifically to philosophy, biology, or cognitive science.
+Other examples relate specifically to philosophy, biology, or cognitive science.
 Maslow's hierarchy of needs applies psychology to biology by using pure logic.
-Numerous psychologists, including Carl Jung and Sigmund Freud have developed systems which logically organize psychological domains, such as personalities, motivations, or intellect and desire.
-Often these domains consist of general categories following a corollary such as a theorem.
-Logic has been applied to categories such as taxonomy, ontology, assessment, and hierarchies.
+Numerous psychologists, including Carl Jung and Sigmund Freud developed systems that logically organize psychological domains, such as personalities, motivations, or intellect and desire.

 Strategic thinking

-In 1988, military strategist, John A. Warden III introduced the Five Ring System model in his book, The Air Campaign, contending that any complex system could be broken down into five concentric rings.
-Each ring—Leadership, Processes, Infrastructure, Population and Action Units—could be used to isolate key elements of any system that needed change.
-The model was used effectively by Air Force planners in the First Gulf War.
+In 1988, military strategist John A. Warden III introduced the Five Ring System model in his book, The Air Campaign, contending that any complex system could be broken down into five concentric rings.
+Each ring—leadership, processes, infrastructure, population and action units—could be used to isolate key elements of any system that needed change.
+The model was used effectively by Air Force planners in the Iran–Iraq War.
 In the late 1990s, Warden applied his model to business strategy.